-The original owner, Sir Henry Pellatt (1859 to 1939), was a multimillionaire industrialist whose fortune went awry leaving him penniless.Over the years, a non-profit organization became the custodian of Casa Loma but recently new owners have glamped up the 98-room stone castle.
+The original owner, Sir Henry Pellatt (1859 to 1939), was a multimillionaire industrialist whose fortune went awry leaving him penniless.Over the years, a non-profit organisation became the custodian of Casa Loma but recently new owners have glammed up the 98-room stone building.
 It’s now popular for meetings, events and wedding photography.
 Tours are also available.

 Where do you think the world’s first largest cedar log cabin was made?
 Try in the forest-rich, countryside east of Ottawa in the province of Quebec.

 Planners and builders were on a mission to construct a log palace to open for Canada Day.
+It was to be one of the grandest Canadian castles in Quebec.
 Except it was the height of The Great Depression in 1930, when money was tight.